 Annual fee: $95

-Earn points: Earn three points per dollar spent at restaurants, supermarkets, gas stations, on air travel and hotels, and then one point per dollar on everything else.
+Earn points: Earn three points per dollar spent on Air Canada, at grocery stores, and on dining.
+Earn one point per dollar spent on everything else.

 Best for: The Platinum Card from American Express is best for those who value luxury benefits on land and in the air, including the best in airport lounge access, and understand such benefits (plus a program that includes copious statement credits) far outweigh a hefty annual fee.
 The card is also best for those who plan to add cardholders to their accounts.
 Select benefits—specifically a Global Entry/TSA PreCheck credit and that unbeatable lounge access—extend to every cardholder (which is not the case with most other cards).